 It also offers inventive Indian drinks like Canteen Punch, which combines vodka, kokum fruit, and rose in a brass bowl.

-The multi-award-winning Indigo restaurant is a romantic place with flickering candles, fairy lights, and gourmet food.
+A multi-award-winning Indigo restaurant is romantic, with flickering candles, fairy lights, and gourmet food.

 Guests may taste slivers of roast duck, pork chops, and other great dishes inside its warm, minimalistic surroundings and beneath the romantically lit trees on the beautiful open patio.